fsadannn/JF-LLDPschemes/README.md

 [`run_examples_lldp_fj.m`](./demo/run_examples_lldp_fj.m) generates the Tables 3-5 of [1] illustrating the performance of the Jacobian-free Locally Linearized Runge-Kutta method of Dormand and Prince schemes LLDP1 and LLDP2 in the integration of test examples.

-[`run_large_examples_lldp_fj.m`](./demo/run_large_examples_lldp_fj.m) generates the Table 7 of [1] illustrating the performance of the Jacobian-free Locally Linearized Runge-Kutta method of Dormand and Prince schemes LLDP1 and LLDP2 in the integration of large dimension test examples.
+[`run_large_examples_lldp_fj.m`](./demo/run_large_examples_lldp_fj.m) generates the Table 7 of [1] illustrating the performance of the Jacobian-free Locally Linearized Runge-Kutta method of Dormand and Prince schemes LLDP1 and LLDP2 in the integration of test examples with larger dimensions.